YuvDwi/WATcourse/README.md

 # WATCourse
-*Data-driven course recommendations for University of Waterloo students*
+*Smart, data-driven course recommendations for Waterloo students*

-An open-source recommendation system that analyzes academic transcripts and generates personalized course suggestions using machine learning.
-Licensed for open-source use under MIT License.
+WATCourse is an open-source recommendation engine that actually helps you pick your next courses instead of leaving you lost in UWFlow rabbit holes or asking random group chats.
+It reads your transcript, figures out what you’re good at (and what you struggle with), then pairs that with real student review data to give you tailored recommendations in seconds.
+MIT Licensed, so you can hack on it too.

 ---

 ## Why WATCourse
-Finding the right courses at Waterloo can be difficult.
-Suggestions from peers are often generic, and reviews don’t always reflect what’s challenging for an individual student.
-WATCourse was built to make course selection smarter by analyzing transcripts directly, identifying academic strengths and weaknesses, and matching them with real student feedback for personalized recommendations.
+Picking courses at Waterloo sucks.
+Everyone tells you “just take bird courses,” but what’s easy for them might be brutal for you.
+Reviews are useful, but they’re not personalized.

+I built WATCourse because I wanted recommendations that:
+- Actually understand my academic history
+- Take into account what I find difficult
+- Balance “easy GPA boost” with “useful and interesting”
+- Don’t just parrot whatever’s popular on Reddit

 ---

 ## Features
-- PDF transcript parsing with `pdfminer.six`
+- **Transcript Parsing**: Upload your PDF, it gets parsed with `pdfminer.six`
-- Academic profile creation via 384D vector embeddings
+- **Academic Profile**: Builds a 384D vector to model your course history
-- Cosine similarity for course matching (`scikit-learn`, `numpy`)
+- **Smart Matching**: Cosine similarity (`scikit-learn`, `numpy`) finds the closest fits
-- UWFlow review integration using NLP
-- Scoring system that balances similarity with difficulty, usefulness, and satisfaction
-- Department diversity filtering for varied recommendations
+- **Student Voices**: Reviews pulled from UWFlow, processed with NLP
+- **Scoring System**: Balances similarity + difficulty + usefulness + satisfaction
+- **Department Diversity**: Keeps recs varied, not just a spam of math/CS
-- Privacy-first: transcripts processed locally and deleted immediately
+- **Privacy First**: No data stored, transcript deleted immediately
-- Fast results (recommendations in <5 seconds)
+- **Lightning Fast**: Results in under 5 seconds

 ---

 ## Architecture
 **Frontend (Next.js 14 / TypeScript / Tailwind CSS)**
-- Transcript upload + results interface
+- Upload + results UI
-- Deployed on Vercel
+- Hosted on Vercel

 **Backend (FastAPI / Python 3.11)**
-- ML recommendation engine with cosine similarity
-- Transcript parsing with `pdfminer.six`
+- Recommendation logic + transcript parsing
-- Deployed on Railway
+- Hosted on Railway

 **Data Pipeline**
-- Course database of 916 courses with metadata + embeddings
+- 916 Waterloo courses with metadata + embeddings
-- UWFlow reviews processed with NLP
+- UWFlow reviews run through NLP
-- Pre-computed embeddings for production efficiency
+- Pre-computed embeddings for production speed

 ---

-## Execution Flow
+## How It Works (Quick Flow)
-1. Extract transcript text with `pdfminer.six`
+1. Pulls text out of your transcript with `pdfminer.six`
-2. Detect course codes and grades via regex
+2. Finds your courses and grades with regex
-3. Compute academic profile from completed courses
+3. Builds your academic “vector profile”
-4. Match against course database using cosine similarity
+4. Runs cosine similarity against the course database
-5. Score with quality factors (satisfaction, easiness, usefulness)
+5. Scores each course (70% similarity, 30% quality)
-6. Apply department diversity filtering
+6. Applies department diversity so you don’t just get 10 CS courses

 ---

-## Repository Structure
+## Repo Layout
 ```plaintext
 WAT-course/
 ├── app/                    # Next.js app